Thomas Sewell (neo-Nazi)

 Thomas Sewell (born 1993) is an Australian neo-Nazi activist and organiser, known for controversial public activism, violent criminal conduct, and promotion of Nazism.
-He is the leader of the National Socialist Network, the European Australian Movement and the founder of the Lads Society.
+He was the leader of the National Socialist Network until its disbandment in 2026.
+He was also the leader of the European Australian Movement and the founder of the Lads Society.
 The groups led by Sewell focus on promoting white supremacy and far-right activism in Australia.

 According to Sewell, in 2017 he attempted to recruit Brenton Tarrant, the eventual perpetrator of the 2019 Christchurch mosque shootings, into the Lads Society.
 Sewell drew public condemnation in 2021 after he attacked a security guard at a television office.
 In October 2023, he was sentenced to a prison term of one month and seven days after attacking hikers at Victoria's Cathedral Range.
-He was arrested in Melbourne on 2 September 2025, after having been part of a group attacking Aboriginal people at Camp Sovereignty in Melbourne two days previously.
+He was arrested in Melbourne on 2 September 2025, after having allegedly been part of a group that attacked Indigenous Australians at Camp Sovereignty in Melbourne during the March for Australia rallies two days prior.

-Personal life and education
+Early life and education

 Thomas Sewell was born in 1993 in New Zealand.
 He moved to Australia as a young child with his parents and older brother.
 Sewell attended Balwyn High School in Melbourne, Australia, graduating in 2010.
 Between 2012 and 2014, he was an Australian Army infantryman.

-Sewell then studied civil engineering at Swinburne University of Technology, but left without graduating.
+After leaving the Army, Sewell studied civil engineering at Swinburne University of Technology, but left without graduating.
 While attending university, he worked in security and hospitality.
 After leaving university Sewell worked in residential care for at-risk children and then for a roofing and plumbing business.
-He is married and has two daughters.